Accessibility statement for the NHS Weight Loss Plan

 Adapting the content to your specific needs

-If you have a disability or other specific access needs, AbilityNet has advice to help you adapt your device to make it easier to use:
+If you have a disability or other specific access needs, AbilityNet has advice guides to help you adapt your device to make it easier to use:

-How accessible this application is
+How accessible is this application?

 We know some parts of this application are not fully accessible: